DEFRA/ffc-sfi-payment-web/README.md

 docker-compose -f docker-compose.yaml -f docker-compose.link.yaml up
 ```

-> Note: This service depends on the 'ffc-pay-processing' service to be able to run correctly.
+> Note: This service depends on the [`ffc-pay-processing`](https://github.com/DEFRA/ffc-pay-processing) service to be able to run correctly.

 ## How to get output